asifjahan1/Flutter-News-Reader/README.md

 4. Monetization
 (i) Challenge: Generating revenue while maintaining a free news service.
 (ii) Solution: Integrated non-intrusive advertisements and offered premium subscription options with ad-free access and exclusive content.

-Overcoming Challenges
+Overcoming Challenges:

-We overcame these challenges through a combination of technological solutions, continuous testing, and user feedback.
+I overcame these challenges through a combination of technological solutions, continuous testing, and user feedback.
 Regular updates and improvements have been made to enhance the app's performance and user experience.

 ## Getting Started